On Sale Now!

 “The Anatomy of Grief is a gem.
 Dorothy Holinger approaches grief as a scientist and clinician, combined with personal experience, exploring the evolutionary history, anatomy, and physiology of grief.
 A real masterpiece.”

-Chris Reid, Director of Product Development and Publishing, Science Magazine
+Chris Reid, Director of Product Development & Publishing, Science Magazine

 “The Anatomy of Grief brings together Dorothy Holinger’s expertise in brain research and her clinical work with grieving patients.
 She speaks compellingly to the grief-stricken, urging them to resist society’s pressure to ‘get over it’ on some imposed timetable.”